huningxin/webvr/explainer.md

   // Store the session for use later. vrSession = session;

-  if (vrSession.createParameters.exclusive) {
-    // In order to ensure the canvas renders at an appropriate size for the
-    // device the preferred canvas size should be queried from the session. let sourceProperties = vrSession.getSourceProperties();
-    glCanvas.width = sourceProperties.width;
-    glCanvas.height = sourceProperties.height;
-  }

   // The depth range of the scene should be set so that the projection
   // matrices returned by the session are correct. vrSession.depthNear = 0.1;
   vrSession.depthFar = 100.0;

-  // The content that will be shown on the device is defined by the session's
+  // The content that will be shown on the device is
-  // baseLayer.
-In non-exclusive The baseLayer is not used for presentation, but
-  // the canvas dimensions are used to construct the projection matrices. vrLayer = new VRCanvasLayer(vrSession, glCanvas);
+  // defined by the current layer. vrLayer = new VRWebGLLayer(vrSession);
   vrSession.baseLayer = vrLayer;

   // Start the render loop
-  vrSession.commit().then(OnFirstVRFrame);
+  vrSession.requestVRFrame().then(OnFirstVRFrame);
 }
 ```